latasharma/Pocket-Companion/docs/Remainder-Task.md

    7. Implement the Snooze pattern:
       7.1 - If the user always snoozes their 8:00 AM "Breakfast" reminder to 9:00 AM three days in a row: On the fourth day, the app should displays a polite prompt: "I noticed you usually take your morning pills around 9:00 AM.
 Should we change your 'Morning' time to 9:00 AM permanently?"
 10. Create a new screen which will be used as a Setup Wizard for setting up the default times of Breakfast | Lunch | Dinner | Bedtime.
 Store all the necessary details in to supabase database (use the current structure of supabase database). so that it can be retrieved when needed.
 The setup wizard should follow below 4 points:
-   1. "What time do you usually have coffee/breakfast?"
+   1. What time do you usually have coffee/breakfast?
-   2. "What time do you eat lunch?"
+   2. What time do you eat lunch?
-   3. "What time is dinner?"
+   3. What time is dinner?
-   4. "What time do you go to bed?"
+   4. What time do you go to bed?
 11. Optional Details card (collapsible)
    1. Build collapsible “Add Photo or Details (Optional)” section.
    2. Medication details: camera capture + store photo reference; color swatches.